medonimario/BENDR/README.md

 # BENDR
-*BErt-like Neuro Data Representation*
+*BERT-inspired Neural Data Representations*

-This repository is a more user-friendly extension of the repository used to produce the results in the article:
+This repository is an builds on the BENDR repository by Anders G. Madsen, which is itself a more user-friendly extension of the original BENDR repository described in:

 [BENDR: using transformers and a contrastive self-supervised learning task to learn from massive amounts of EEG data](https://arxiv.org/pdf/2101.12037.pdf)

+My own contributions are the six "epochs2BENDR" python files that use BENDR's feature encoder to transform epoched EEG data into BENDR-derived feature vectors.
+This was for my specific use within my bachelor project: "Modern Approaches in Representing Inter­-brain Oscillations: A Comparative Study of BENDR and TFA in Two­-Brain EEG Analysis".
+The six python files are very similar, with slight differences in methods employed in order to get BENDRs using three different approaches: Normalization, Partial Normalization, No Normalization of the 19 EEG channels before running them through the feature encoder.
+The files containing the "_10Hz" extension further augment the experimental data creating a synthetic dataset.

+# Some additional useful instructions from Madsen's repository:

 If you use this code, please cite the original article.